beelol/html-snippets/README.md

 **Controller Parameters**

-  **prefix:** 'cp'
+  **prefix:** 'prm'

   Inserts the controller's strong parameter method.
+Keep in mind that you won't have to type colons to represent symbols as this will happen automatically.

   **Tab Order**
-  1. Changes the param name.
+  1. Changes the name of the model in the function header and require function.
-  Default: "myNAME"
+  Default: "model_name"

   2. Tabs to the permit parameters.
-  Default: N/A
+  Default: :"first_param_name"

   3. Exits the method.
   Default: N/A